 What we love: Abundant wild blueberries in the summertime.
 The overlook, while not the highest in the forest, is beautiful and a lot less popular than, say, Pole Steeple.
 The unnamed trail through the hollow is very pretty, with all these little waterfalls and rock formations.

 Pointers: The easiest place to park is at the A.T. lot.
 Blueberry Trail is very steep south of the overlook; do not attempt without trekking poles or equivalent, especially on the descent.
 The unnamed trail that parallels DWH Road can be hard to find in the winter.
 Checking AllTrails or a similar app before attempting this hike is a good idea.
 GPS is helpful.
 There are a couple of campsites near the cabin and along the A.T.
 This hike gets a “difficult” rating mainly due to the incline south of the overlook and the trickiness of navigation, but it is well worth the effort.
-If incorporating into a longer trek, there are several water sources (bring a filter), including a stream near Michener Cabin as well as the creek that runs through the hollow.
+If incorporated into a longer trek, there are several water sources (bring a filter), including a stream near Michener Cabin and the creek that runs through the hollow.
 There are a few side trails here and there.
 You can cut out part of the A.T. hike by driving in and parking along Ridge Road (a well-groomed gravel forest road).

 About the Author